llm-operator/docs/docs/source/access_control.rst

 .. code-block:: console

-   llmo admin projects list-members --title <project title> --organization-title <organization title>
+   llma admin projects list-members --title <project title> --organization-title <organization title>

 If you want to manage a project in a different organization, you can pass ``--organization-title <title>`` in each command.
 Otherwise, the organization in the current context is used.
 You can also change the current context by running:

 .. code-block:: console

-   llmo context set
+   llma context set

 Choosing an Organization and a Project
 --------------------------------------

-You can use `llmo context set` to set the current context.
+You can use ``llma context set`` to set the current context.

 .. code-block:: console

-   llmo context set
+   llma context set

-Then the selected context is applied to CLI commands (e.g., ``llmo models list``).
+Then the selected context is applied to CLI commands (e.g., ``llma models list``).

 When you create a new API key, the key will be associated with the project in the current context.
 Suppose that a user runs the following commands:

 .. code-block:: console

-   llmo context set # Choose project my-project llmo auth api-keys create my-key
+   llma context set # Choose project my-project llma auth api-keys create my-key

 The newly created API key is associated with project ``my-project``.